Last Updated on 06/08/2023

 You’ll lift a weight off your own shoulders if you do not wait until the last minute to tidy up your place.
 In the ten days or so before your gathering, start doing a bit of tidying here and there.
 It honestly makes a huge difference, and you won’t be left scrambling at five to twelve.

 No idea where to start?
 Take my Speed Cleaning Checklist and use it to kickstart a tidying and cleaning session.
 You might also like to refer to it again shortly before your guests arrive!

 Apart from your usual hoovering, mopping, and dusting routines, now is also a great time to set the mood for your guests with some decorative pillows, warm throws, and scented candles.

 6. Go Easy on Yourself

 If you do forget something on your list, remember it’s not the end of the world.
-Presents can be given any time of the year.
+Presents can be given any time of the year – or not at all.
 You can send a New Year’s greeting card if you forgot to send a Christmas card, and no one is going to begrudge you for forgetting to do your string bean side dish this year.
 So don’t beat yourself up if something goes down the tubes!

 Keeping your home tidy can be difficult, and it’s even harder to stay organised over the holidays with all the hustle and bustle going on.
 How do you manage to keep everything in check?
 Leave your best tip in the comments below!